-The @param tag (or @arg or @argument) documents a function parameter.
+The @param tag provides the name, type, and description of a function parameter.

 JSDoc namepath to another symbol in your code.
 If you have written documentation for the symbol at that namepath, JSDoc